olasson/Term3-P1-CarND-Path-Planning-Project/Model Documentation.md

 Other relevant files: `action.h`, `cost.h`, `cost.cpp`

-The `next_action` function takes in the `predicted_obstacles` vector from the Predict Obstacles Module, along with certain pieces of information about the ego car and returns an `Action` struct, containing a proposed lane, velocity and a "change lane" flag.
+The `next_action()` function takes in the `predicted_obstacles` vector from the Predict Obstacles Module, along with certain pieces of information about the ego car and returns an `Action{}` struct, containing a proposed lane, velocity and a "change lane" flag.
 This struct is essentially an answer to the question: "What should the ego car do next?".

-In order to answer this question, the `next_action` function uses the `cost` function found in `cost.cpp`.
+In order to answer this question, the `next_action()` function uses the `cost()` function found in `cost.cpp`.

 The `cost` function takes in information about the obstacly and the ego car's velocity.
 It then computes the total cost based on
 * Distance cost: Checks if the obstacle distance (relative to the car) is greater than a max distance.
 If it is, the cost is small.
 If it is less than the max distance, the cost is proportionally higher the closer the car is to the obstacle.
 * Speed cost: If the obstacle ahead is moving faster or at the same speed as the ego car, the cost is determined based on how close the ego car velocity is to the max allowed velocity (we want the ego car to move as fast as possible when it is safe to do so!).
 Otherwise, the cost is the difference between the speed of the obstacle and the ego car.

-The next action `next_action` function uses the `cost`  function to compute cost for the following three scenarios:
+The next action `next_action()` function uses the `cost()`  function to compute cost for the following three scenarios:
 * Keep the current lane.
 * Change to left lane
 * Change to right lane